For Referrers

 Any professional working with a young carer is able to make a referral to Honeypot.
 If you are the parent or guardian of a young carer please speak with a professional who knows your child, ask them to review our eligibility criteria and if appropriate, make a referral on your child’s behalf.

-You’ll find some information and FAQs below relating to referring children to Honeypot, as well as links to our eligibility criteria and referral forms.
+You’ll find further information and FAQs below relating to referring children to Honeypot, as well as links to our eligibility criteria and referral forms.
 If you don’t find what you need here and would like to discuss a potential referral further, please contact one of our house teams and we will be happy to help.

 Honeypot House Hampshire, covering London and the Home Counties.

-Tel: 02380 890002. hampshire@honeypot.org.uk
+Tel: 02380 890 002. hampshire@honeypot.org.uk

 Honeypot House Scotland, covering southern Scotland and the Borders.